BGsalade/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find . -type d -not -name '.' | wc -l -cript that counts the number of directories and sub-directories in the current directory ls -t1 | head -n 10 this script displays the 10 newest files in the current directory sort | uniq -u -takes a list of words as input and prints only the words tha appear exactly once grep -i "root" /etc/passwd -This script displays the lines containing the pattern "root" from /etc/passwd
+find . -type d -not -name '.' | wc -l -cript that counts the number of directories and sub-directories in the current directory ls -t1 | head -n 10 this script displays the 10 newest files in the current directory sort | uniq -u -takes a list of words as input and prints only the words tha appear exactly once grep -i "root" /etc/passwd -This script displays the lines containing the pattern "root" from /etc/passwd. grep -c -i "bin" etc/passwd - diplays the number of lines that contain the pattern "bin" in the file /etc/passwd.